Alice in Chains: Media

-An internal memo at Clear Channel Communications three days after the September 11th, 2001 attack suggestively listed 164 songs to be banned from being aired on the company's radio stations.
-Known as the Clear Channel memorandum, the list contained four Alice in Chain songs - Down in a Hole, Rooster, Sea of Sorrow, and Them Bones.

 In August 2015, journalist David de Sola published the biography Alice in Chains: The Untold Story.
 An updated version covering the period from 2014 to 2017 was published in November 2018.
 Neither the band nor their management had any involvement with the book.
 Sources tied directly to the band were interviewed instead.

 The claymation dolls of the band members used in the music video for "I Stay Away" are on display at the Rock and Roll Hall of Fame museum in Cleveland, Ohio.